NuevoFoundation/workshops/content/english/java-tictactoe/activity-2.md

 These are the concepts from the `Java: Basics` workshop that we will use in this activity.
 Please refer to these activity to review or learn the concepts before continuing!
 {{% /notice %}}

+## 1. Importing Packages
-1. In Java, an efficient way to obtain user input is to use the `Scanner` class in `java.util package`.
+In Java, an efficient way to obtain user input is to use the `Scanner` class in `java.util package`.
 To use this class and all its methods, we need to `import` the class with the following line of code on the top of the file.
 ```java
 import java.util.Scanner;
 ```

+## 2. Using the Scanner Class
-2. In `main()`, we need to first create a `Scanner` object called `sc` by calling its constructor (shown below).
+In `main()`, we need to first create a `Scanner` object called `sc` by calling its constructor (shown below).

    We want to `Scanner` to read our input from the standard input stream.
 To do that we need to pass in `System.in`(the standard input stream object).
 ```java